 Create a free profile to get unlimited access to exclusive show news, updates, and more!

-Diana Taurasi and Brittney Griner are a couple of names listed on the Olympic training camp roster.
+Diana Taurasi and Brittney Griner are just a couple of the players who will be competing for Team USA's eighth consecutive Olympic gold.

 Time to dig out your Team USA jerseys!
-The 2024 USA Basketball Women’s National Team training camp roster boasts a host of impressive names, including five-time Olympic champion Diana Taurasi and two-time Olympian Brittney Griner.
+The players who will be representing the USA Basketball Women’s National Team at the Paris Olympics has finally been announced and includes including five-time Olympic champion Diana Taurasi and two-time Olympic champion Brittney Griner.

-Following a February training camp and qualifying tournament, the field of Olympic hopefuls has been whittled down to 13.
+Following a February training camp and qualifying tournament, the field of Olympic hopefuls had been whittled down to 13.
 From April 3-5, the prospective 2024 Olympians gathered at Cleveland Clinic Courts to prepare for this summer’s Olympic Games in Paris.
-Twelve players will make the final roster for Paris.
+Twelve players made the final roster for Paris.

 RELATED: USA Basketball Announces 2024 Olympic Team Player Pool: Who Made It?